seqweb/seqweb/docs/systems_design.md

 ---
 # ![SeqWeb Project Icon](/assets/icons/seqweb_icon_64x64.png) SeqWeb Systems Design

-This document provides a systematic, concrete overview of the form and substance of SeqWeb.
+This document provides a systematic, concrete overview of SeqWeb's form and substance.
 For background and orientation regarding the project's context, motivation, and aims, readers should refer to the [SeqWeb Overview](/docs/seqweb_overview.md).

 To ensure contextual grounding, this presentation follows a top-down, _breadth-first_ order.
 It first presents SeqWeb as an Internet _system_, operating closely within its Web _ecosystem_ with two others.
 It then summarizes each of the relevant component _subsystems_ of those systems.
-Finally, it overviews the particular subsystems.
+Finally, it provides an overview of the particular subsystems.
 More detailed designs and implementations for each subsystem are then left to be addressed in their own linked documents.

 [Note: Since SeqWeb is currently an early-stage work-in-progress, many presentations will only be sketches, with brief development hints, leaving things open for future collaborations.]